 Whatever they end up building, it will surely be home to some of the best new attractions coming to Disney World in the next few years.

-That wraps up our look at the Dinoland U.S.A. transformation with a potential Zootopia and Moana expansion.
+That wraps up our look at the DinoLand U.S.A. transformation with a potential Encanto and Indiana Jones expansion.
 We’ll be finding out more info in the coming months so stay tuned for more!

 If you are going to Disney World soon, make sure to read our Disney World Planning Guide for all the tips and info you will need to cover everything!
 Also, check out our Disney World Crowd Calendar so you know when the best time to visit is!